RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/2-Pages/2-Pages.md

 ​With reference to Pages for tables, there can be two types:​

-**List page** – This is the page which hosts the information about the item lists or group of items as configured in Designer.​
+**List page** – This is the page which hosts the information about the item lists or group of items as configured in Designer.

+  ​
 **Single item page** – This can be a group of pages which hosts different types of information with reference to a single item of the table, as configured in Designer.
 The collection of pages may include item details page, activity page, files page, tasks page and other custom created pages.

 ## How to access a List Page​ in Explorer?